Mary Hopkin: After the hit singles

 After marrying Visconti in 1971, Hopkin withdrew from the pop-music scene to have a family.
 Although reportedly unhappy with show business, she did not stop recording.
 She travelled to Australia with Visconti in January 1972 and performed at a large outdoor rock festival in South Australia, in addition to giving concerts in several major cities.
 In March, Hopkin announced her departure from Apple Records; her manager, Jo Lustig, said they were considering offers from "three major [record] companies".
 In June, the single "Summertime Summertime" / "Sweet and Low" was released on Bell Records under the name of Hobby Horse.
 The A-side was a cover of a 1958 song by the Jamies.
 With Visconti's assistance, she released the 1972 Christmas single "Mary Had a Baby" / "Cherry Tree Carol" on Regal Zonophone Records.

 Hopkin starred in her own one-off TV special for BBC1 on 29 July 1972.
 Titled Sing Hi, Sing Lo, it was billed simply as "light entertainment starring Mary Hopkin".

-Although no other singles or albums came out in her name until 1976, she sang on numerous recordings that her husband produced, such as those featuring Tom Paxton, Ralph McTell, David Bowie (Low), Bert Jansch, the Radiators from Space, Thin Lizzy, Carmen, the Sarstedt Brothers, Osibisa, Sparks, Hazel O'Connor and Elaine Paige.
-On all of these recordings (and also on her husband's own Inventory album) she is credited as "Mary Visconti".
+Although no other singles or albums were released under her name until 1976, she sang on numerous recordings that her husband produced, such as those featuring Tom Paxton, Ralph McTell, David Bowie (Low), Bert Jansch, the Radiators from Space, Thin Lizzy, Carmen, the Sarstedt Brothers, Osibisa, Sparks, Hazel O'Connor, and Elaine Paige.
+On all of these recordings (and also on her husband's own Inventory album) she is credited as Mary Visconti.
 During this time, she also appeared on various TV shows, such as Cilla Black's, as well as various radio programmes.